simonen/obsidian/LINUX 1/APACHE HTTP SERVICES/Basic Apache Web Server.md

 Procedure to access a virtual host:

-* client starts a session to a host, typically by a web browser
+* Client starts a session to a host, typically by a web browser
 * DNS name resolve
-* the Apache process receives request for all virtual hosts it is running
+* The Apache process receives request for all virtual hosts it is running
-* the Apache process reads the HTTP header and decides which vh to forward to
+* The Apache process reads the HTTP header and decides which vh to forward to
 * Apache reads the specific VH conf file to find which **DocumentRoot** it is using
-* the request is forwarded to the appropriate contents file in that specific document root
+* The request is forwarded to the appropriate contents file in that specific document root

 * **name-based virtual hosting**: virtual hosting causes Apache to serve a web page for a specific directory based on the name of the site a remote user connected to.
 Any number of name-based virtual hosts can share a single IP address.
 The name of the site is determined by a special header that is sent in the request to the web server.